domainmod/userguide/docs/troubleshooting.md

 -------------
 <h4>There was an issue while upgrading and now I can't access DomainMOD.</h4>

 Although we personally haven't see this happen yet, it's definitely possible.
-This is why we recommend you make a backup of your entire DomainMOD database before upgrading (you did make that backup, right?).
+This is why we recommend you backup your DomainMOD installation directory and database before upgrading (you did make that backup, right?).

 Follow these steps to restore your copy of DomainMOD: